Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

-\item Integration of Qualitative Findings: We mapped emerging, culturally specific concepts from the thematic analysis in Study 1 (e.g., typos as a humanlike trait, lack of emojis in specific cultures) into the two treatment conditions of DC and CS to ensure the manipulations reflected user-identified factors. \item Testing and Refinement: Co-authors and several domain experts assessed different versions of the chatbot to confirm that the four treatment versions were sufficiently distinct and that the manipulations were effective and consistent across different languages and cultural contexts.
-This notion was later confirmed during a manipulation check in the main study (i.e., chatbot versions with high DC and high CS were perceived as significantly more humanlike compared to those version with low DC and low CS). \end{enumerate}
+\paragraph{1.
+Literature Review and Categorization (DC \& CS):} We reviewed prior research on anthropomorphism in machines and AI systems and grouped relevant aspects into two categories of \textit{\textbf{D}esign \textbf{C}haracteristics} (\textit{DC}) (e.g., response speed, text length, use of emojis) and \textit{\textbf{C}onversational \textbf{S}ociality} (\textit{CS}) (e.g., emotional language, warmth, interactive mode). \paragraph{2.
+Integration of Qualitative Findings:} We mapped culturally specific concepts emerging from the thematic analysis in Study 1 (e.g., typos as a humanlike trait, lack of emojis in certain cultures) into the two treatment conditions of \textit{DC} and \textit{CS} to ensure the manipulations reflected user-identified factors. \paragraph{3.
+Testing and Refinement:} Co-authors and domain experts assessed different chatbot versions to confirm that the four conditions were sufficiently distinct and that manipulations were realistic, effective, and consistent across languages and cultural contexts.

-This setup provides a stringent test for the effects of humanlike AI, as both the treatment and control conditions were powered by the same foundation model (GPT-4o), which has strong social capabilities by default.
+This setup provides a conservative test, as all conditions used the same foundation model (\texttt{GPT-4o}), which has strong social capabilities by default.
+We chose this approach to mimic varying degrees of human-likeness that actors with limited control over AI development and training could implement.